Comparison of Comet and Gluten¶

 Architecture¶

 Comet and Gluten have very similar architectures.
-Both are Spark plugins that translate Spark physical plans to a serialized representation and pass them to native code for execution.
+Both are Spark plugins that translate Spark physical plans to a serialized representation and pass the serialized plan to native code for execution.

 Gluten serializes the plans using the Substrait format and has an extensible architecture that supports execution against multiple engines.
 Velox and Clickhouse are currently supported, but Velox is more widely used.